Support for the Next Generation Development

 In the course of this research, seeds of the “Haruna Nijo” barley variety developed by Sapporo Breweries returned to Earth after a five-month stay on the International Space Station, becoming the “space-traveling barley."

-We want to deepen children's interest in science and space through these experiences and hope that a future scientist or astronaut will emerge from the children who participated in the event.
-We will continue our activities to nurture children's dreams for space.
+We want to deepen children's interest in science and space through these experiences and hope that a future scientist or astronaut will emerge from the children who participated in the events.
+We will continue our activities to nurture children's dreams for space and their interest in science and nature.

 VOICE